cloud-agnost/agnost-website/docs/introduction/about-agnost.md

 multiple instances.
 With Agnost, you can handle even the most demanding workloads with ease.

-**Experience Real-Time Communication:** With support for WebSockets and Server-Sent Events, Agnost empowers you to implement real-time communication and deliver live updates to your users, enhancing their experience.
+**Experience Realtime Communication:** With support for WebSockets and Server-Sent Events, Agnost empowers you to implement real-time communication and deliver live updates to your users, enhancing their experience.